cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/helm.md

 This node type responsible for installing helm (move the given binary to the default location).

-Moreover, in order to allow different environment for every binary, this node will create 3 temporary folders for: cache,data and configuration files of Helm.
+Moreover, in order to allow different environment for every binary, this node will create 3 temporary folders for: cache, data and configuration files of Helm.
 It will save those paths in runtime properties.

 Actually, those paths are going to override HELM_CACHE_HOME,HELM_CONFIG_HOME and HELM_DATA_HOME environment variables in each helm command we will execute.

 ### Properties:
-  * `helm_config` - Represents helm configuration.
+  * `helm_config` - Represents Helm configuration.

     *type:* cloudify.types.helm.HelmConfig

     Currently contains `executable_path` with default value of '/usr/bin/helm'.
   * `use_existing_resource` - If true, use an existing helm installation rather than installing it.

     *type:* boolean

     *default:* False
   * `installation_source` - Location to download the Helm installation from.
 Ignored if `use_existing_resource` is true.

     *type:* string

     *default:* ''

     You can see helm releases [here](https://github.com/helm/helm/releases) please use helm 3.X.X version.

-Helm plugin uses curl on  `installation_source` and unzip it.
-Then move it to executable_path or to default location if executable_path is not provided.
+Helm plugin uses `curl` on  `installation_source` and unzip it, then move it to `executable_path` or to default location if `executable_path` is not provided.

 ### Example:

 {{< highlight  yaml  >}}

 inputs: